Professor of Medicine, Director of Medical Ethics, and Chair of the Medical Ethics Committee, Columbia University Medical Center

-Dr. Kenneth Prager is Professor of Clinical Medicine, Director of Clinical Ethics and Chairman of the Medical Ethics Committee at Columbia University Medical Center.
-He spent two years in the Indian health Service practicing general medicine on the Cheyenne River Sioux Indian Reservation in South Dakota after his medical internship.
-Dr. Prager held clandestine medical clinics in the Soviet Union during a visit to Refuseniks in 1986, and later set up the first U.S.-Soviet medical student exchange program between Columbia P&S and the First Moscow Medical Academy.
+Dr. Prager is Professor of Medicine, Director of Medical Ethics, and Chair of the Medical Ethics Committee at Columbia University Medical Center.
+He spent two years in the Indian Health Service practicing general medicine on the Cheyenne River Sioux Indian Reservation in South Dakota after his medical internship.
+Dr. Prager held clandestine medical clinics in the Soviet Union during a visit to persecuted Jews in 1986, and later set up the first U.S. - Soviet medical student exchange program between Columbia P&S and the First Moscow Medical Academy.

-Dr. Prager has been a pulmonologist for over 35 years.
-He is heavily involved in teaching pulmonology and medical ethics to medical students, house officers, and nurses.
-His writings on medicine and medical ethics have appeared in medical journals and textbooks as well as on the op-ed pages of The New York Times and The Wall Street Journal.
-Dr. Prager is a regular guest lecturer in Israel for the Ben Gurion University MD Program in International Health and Medicine in collaboration with Columbia University Health Sciences.
-He has received honors for his teaching, clinical expertise, contributions to organ donation, and medical humanism.
+Dr. Prager has been a pulmonologist for over 45 years.
+He teaches pulmonology and medical ethics to medical students, house officers and nurses.
+His writings on medicine and medical ethics have appeared in medical journals and textbooks as well as on the Op-Ed pages of The New York Times and The Wall Street Journal.
+Dr. Prager was a regular guest lecturer in Israel for the Ben Gurion University MD Program in International Health and Medicine in collaboration with Columbia University Health Sciences.
+He has received numerous honors for his patient care, clinical expertise, teaching, and contributions to organ donation.
+Among these are The Leonard Tow Humanism in Medicine Award and the Columbia University Presidential Award for Excellence in Teaching.